mtmtyu/mtmtyu/README.md

 # 💫 About Me:
-🔭 I’m currently working on a Discord bot.<br>🌱 I’m currently learning Python and javascript.
+🔭 I’m currently working on a Discord bot and POS system.<br>🌱 I’m currently learning Python and javascript.

 # 💻 Tech Stack: